 “There was a lot of tears in the group, from people that have known her for years.
 People were loyal and loved her.”

-Mrs Coia’s funeral, led by Rev David Lyons, was held at St Annes Parish Church from 12.30pm, followed by a committal at Park Crematorium in Lytham and wake at the Fylde Rugby Club.
+Mrs Coia’s funeral, led by Rev David Lyons, was held at St Annes Parish Church from 12.30pm, followed by a commital at Park Crematorium in Lytham and wake at Fylde Rugby Club.

-Mrs Coia was also mum to the late Alex, husband to Tony, and grandmother to five grandchildren: James, Grace, Keaton, Niamh, and Tilly-Pearl.
+Mrs Coia, born on July 14, 1947, was also mum to the late Alex, husband to Tony, and grandmother to five grandchildren: James, Grace, Keaton, Niamh, and Tilly-Pearl.